grafana/tempo/docs/tempo/website/cli/_index.md

 # Tempo CLI

-Tempo CLI is a separate executable that contains utility functions related to tempo.
-It is not required for a working install, but may be helpful for analysis or troubleshooting.
+Tempo CLI is a separate executable that contains utility functions related to the tempo software.
+Although it is not required for a working installation, Tempo CLI can be helpful for deeper analysis or for troubleshooting.

 ## Tempo CLI command syntax